XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 a) One or more suggestions for how to fix any syntax issues detected.

-b) The line number and information about what caused the error.
-Correct.
-Error and Warning messages include a description of the issue and the line number where it occurs.
+b) **```The line number and information about what caused the error.```** _Correct.
+Error and Warning messages include a description of the issue and the line number where it occurs._

-Links to help documentation.
+c) Links to help documentation.

 #### 42. A developer needs to create an iteration statement.
 Under what condition is a while statement a better choice than a do statement?

 a) When the expression values evaluated by the iteration statement are unknown prior to the iteration code block.

-b) When the expression values evaluated by the iteration statement are known prior to the iteration code block.
+b) **```When the expression values evaluated by the iteration statement are known prior to the iteration code block.```** _Correct.
-Correct.
 When the code is able to evaluate the loop expression prior to the loop, a while statement allows the code to implement zero iterations.
+_

-When the developer creates nested do or while loops.
+c) When the developer creates nested do or while loops.

 #### 43. Which choice best represents how bits represent on and off?